chanchanngann/airbyte-on-eks/README.md

 ![get_node](images/05_get_node.png)

-##### Optional Steps: Add Access Entries for new user
+### Optional Steps: Add Access Entries for new user

-1. You can create a new user `dev_user` and grant the user with EKS read-only access (This is done in the terraform code).
+1. You can create a new user `dev_user` and grant the user with EKS read-only access (done in the terraform code).
 2. Configure this new user with a separate aws profile and use this profile to authenticate to EKS cluster.
 This will create a new context for the new user.
 ```ruby
 # get access key & secret key